 After the Civil War the river became a major trade and travel route once again with steamboats making the trip from Apalachicola to Columbus and back again.
 Dams were constructed in 1944 and 1945 to aid in travel and transport and to produce hydropower for surrounding communities.

-The river is now primarily used as a source of drinking water and hydropower for surrounding communities as well as recreation in the form of fishing, boating, swimming, paddlesports, and rafting.
+The river is now primarily used as a source of drinking water and hydropower for surrounding communities as well as recreation in the form of fishing, boating, hunting, swimming, paddlesports, and rafting.

 Chattahoochee River Conservancy 1212 3rd Ave Columbus, GA 31901 706.649.2326